elitalon/elitalon.github.io/_posts/2024-09-14-reflecting-on-the-enthusiasm-around-AI.md

 That's basically turning the rules around.
 OpenAI is proposing that they should be granted free access to any copyrighted content, and it's up to creators to say "hey, just don't steal from me, pretty please?".

 ## Environmental impact
-Then there's also the question of how much these "AI" products cost in terms of environmental impact.
+Then there's the question of how much these "AI" products cost in terms of environmental impact.

 Training a single LLM [takes a lot of energy](https://www.scientificamerican.com/article/the-ai-boom-could-use-a-shocking-amount-of-electricity/) and emits hundreds of tons of carbon.
 It also needs a decent amount of fresh water to cool down data centres.
 These requirements continue to increase as models become more and more advanced, as reported by [Kate Crawford in Nature](https://www.nature.com/articles/d41586-024-00478-x):